MBodritti/Robust_computation_CTR/METHODOLOGY-CTR.md

 <img width="817" alt="unet2_ (1)" src="https://user-images.githubusercontent.com/94172910/209103761-8d7a2fb4-4d96-4cb0-a8b8-96536c8e177e.PNG">

-The CTR is then calculated as the radio between the cardiac diameter and the thoracic diameter, defined as follow:
+The CTR is then calculated as the radio between the cardiac diameter and the thoracic diameter extracted from the lung masks and defined as follow:

 - cardiac diameter: searched above the vertex of the cardiophrenic angle of the right lung.
 It is defined as the maximum horizontal distance between the two lungs.